courtois-neuromod/cneuromod-things/README.md

   export AWS_ACCESS_KEY_ID=<s3_access_key>  AWS_SECRET_ACCESS_KEY=<s3_secret_key>
 ```

-You can download specific data subsets and files by specifying their path to the ``datalad get`` command.
+You can download specific data subsets and files by specifying their path using the ``datalad get`` command.
 For example, you can download ``sub-01``'s behavioural response files with:
 ```bash
 cd cneuromod-things
 datalad get -r THINGS/behaviour/sub-01/beh/*